 When deploying your Windows server, you can choose either Server with Desktop Experience or Server Core.
-Find out which one of these installations is right for you.
+Read on to find out which one of these installations is right for you.

 One of the best things about having your own dedicated server is the flexibility it provides, whether you need a particular operating system, or a custom software configuration.